memgraph/docs/docs/reference-guide/transactions.md

 Chaning isolation level is only supported in `IN_MEMORY_TRANSACTIONAL` mode.
 ## Storage modes

-Memgraph has option to work in `IN_MEMORY_ANALYTICAL` or `IN_MEMORY_TRANSACTIONAL` storage mode. `IN_MEMORY_TRANSACTIONAL` is standard mode on starup.
+Memgraph has the option to work in `IN_MEMORY_ANALYTICAL` or `IN_MEMORY_TRANSACTIONAL` storage mode. `IN_MEMORY_TRANSACTIONAL` is the standard mode on startup.

 `IN_MEMORY_TRANSACTIONAL` mode offers all mentioned isolation levels and all ACID guarantees.
 `IN_MEMORY_ANALYTICAL` offers no isolation levels and no ACID guarantees.
-Multiple transactions can write data stimultaniously to Memgraph.
+Multiple transactions can write data simultaneously to Memgraph.
 One transaction can therefore see all the changes from other transactions.

 If you want to switch from one mode to the other, there can't be any active transactions.
 Memgraph will log a warning message